 An applicant who has attended any regionally accredited college or institution on the college level and attempted 18 or more semester credits subsequent to high school graduation may be considered for admission with advanced standing.
-Attendance at any other institution must be reported at the time of application.
-Failure to indicate, at the time of application, previous registration at another college or university may result in refusal or cancellation of admission.
+Attendance at any and all other institutions must be reported at the time of application.
+Failure to indicate, at the time of application, previous registration at another college or university can result in refusal or cancellation of admission.

 An applicant for admission with advanced standing must meet the minimum secondary school requirements(Opens New Window) for admission to degree candidacy prior to the time of matriculation.
 Advanced standing applicants are considered for admission on the basis of the applicant's requested academic program, space availability, and the academic quality of their work at the previously attended institution(s).
 A minimum cumulative grade-point average of at least 2.00 (C) out of 4.00, as computed for Penn State students, is required, although certain areas of study may have additional requirements.
 In addition, an applicant must be in good academic and nonacademic standing.
-A student who has not met the entrance requirements or achieved a cumulative grade-point average of 2.00 (on a 4.00 scale) for all graded courses taken at all institutions previously attended, and who has had a four-calendar-year absence from the institution(s), may apply to enroll in credit courses as a provisional student in accordance with Senate Policy 10-00.
-A student who has had an absence from the institution(s) of fewer than four calendar years, and who has not met the entrance requirements or has achieved a grade-point average of less than 2.00, may apply to enroll in credit courses as a nondegree student in accordance with Senate Policy 14-00.
+An applicant whose overall grade-point average is less than 2.00 (on a 4.00 scale) but has a grade-point average of at least 2.00 (on a 4.00 scale) at all institutions attended in the four years prior to the requested enrollment semester may apply for admission as an advanced standing student with forgiveness.
+An applicant who has not attempted any collegiate level course work four years prior to the requested enrollment semester may also apply for advanced standing with forgiveness.
+An applicant who does not meet the minimum requirement of a grade-point average of at least 2.00 and does not meet the criteria for advanced standing with forgiveness may enroll in credit courses as a nondegree student in accordance with applicable policies and procedures.

-Advanced standing credits may be awarded for college-level work taken at regionally accredited institutions provided the course grade earned is equivalent to a grade of A, B, or C at this University and the credits are useful to the student's program of study.
+Advanced standing credits may be awarded for college-level work taken at regionally accredited institutions provided Penn State offers a similar class and the course grade earned is equivalent to a grade of A, B, or C at this University.
+The credits also must be useful to the student's program of study.
 An academic adviser determines which of the transferable credits are applicable to the program of study at Penn State.
 Credits are transferred, but grades and grade-point average are not.
 Advanced standing students enter the University without an average and their average begins with the completion of their first semester of study at Penn State.